ut-issl/s2e-documents/Specifications/Component/Propulsion/Spec_SimpleThruster.md

     - Create an instance by `SimpleThruster` function.
     - Add `calc_thrust` function to `GenerateForce_b()` in `SatComponents` class and`calc_torque` function to `GenerateTorque_b()` in `SatComponents` class
     - When a thruster is open, set the duty to 1 by `set_duty(1)` function.
-        + Duty can be set to the value between 0 and 1.
+        + Users can set duty to the value between 0 and 1.

 ## 2. Results of verifications